When it comes to applying for life insurance, honesty is the best policy.

 Honesty is the Best Policy

-Let’s say you apply for a life insurance policy, but you are not completely honest in answering the questions on the application.
+Let’s say you apply for a no medical exam term life insurance policy, but you are not completely honest in answering the questions on the application.
 Maybe you fail to include information about an existing medical condition or some prescription medication that you are currently taking.

 The insurance companies will access, at the very least, your pharmacy report.
 They will know what medications you are currently taking and that you were less than honest about that information.